 - Offering a communicative style of parenting

-- Providing necessary expenses for their housing, clothing, and food
+- Providing necessary expenses for their housing, clothing, and food if they’re still financially dependent on the primary carer

 - Continuing to protect the adult child from physical or psychological harm